Skip to content

 container.mux_one(packet)

-# Print duration, fps and path of saved video + free disk space to console
+# Print duration, resolution, fps and directory of saved video + free disk space

 1. More info about the VideoEncoder node.